khval/AmosKittens/compatibility/AMOSPro_Productivity2.md

 **Wonderland/wonderland.Amos**

+Game is playable

-Game starts, screen was opened in hires should be lowres.
+Screen was opened in hires should be lowres.
 (some thing strange about the image)